DavidJBianco/ipynb_stripout/README.md

 I'll add more in the future, as needed. __Pull requests to stip additional cell types are always welcome!__

+Another difference with this fork is that I've remove support for older v3 notebook files.
+All recent versions of the notebook generate v4 files by default, so this shouldn't have much of an impact.

 ## Install (OS X)

 First you need to install the `ipynb_stripout` script.
 Run the following from your terminal: